Shazisaremi/IntroductionToSoftwareEngineering/Module 2/README.md

 - Use *while* and do loops to repeat sections of code
 - Generate random numbers

+## Whats a float ?

+`float` is a shortened term for "floating point."
+By definition, it's a fundamental data type built into the compiler that's used to define numeric values with floating decimal points.
+C, C++, C# and many other programming languages recognize float as a data type.

 ## Understanding Truth

 Truth is black and white, at least as far as C++ is concerned.
 You can represent true and false with their corresponding keywords, `true` and `false` .
 You can store such a Boolean value with a `bool` variable, as you saw in Chapter 1, “ Types, Variables, and Standard I/O: Lost Fortune. ” Here ’ s a quick refresher: